 So, to summarise, it is important to consider sustainability from different perspectives – your assumed retirement length and the probability of the savings being sustainable.

-Please remember that the value of investments and the income from them can go down as well as up so you may get back less than you invest.
-You cannot normally access your pension savings until age 55.
+Important information: You cannot normally access your pension savings until age 55.
 Pension and retirement planning can be complex, so if you are unsure about the suitability of a pension investment, retirement service or any action you need to take, please contact Fidelity’s retirement service or refer to an authorised financial adviser.

 Get support with your plans

 There are some big decisions to make at retirement and understanding how much to take from your pension to support the lifestyle you want, isn’t always easy.
 If you need support, our retirement specialists are on hand to help.

 You can call us on 0800 860 0048.
 We’re open 9am to 5pm, Monday to Friday.

 You may also want to contact the Government’s free and impartial Pension Wise guidance service which can help you understand your options at retirement.
 You can access their guidance online at www.pensionwise.gov.uk or over the telephone on 0800 138 3944.